octobercms/docs/3.x/extend/database/collection.md

 }
 ```

 However, collections are much more powerful than arrays and expose a variety of map / reduce operations using an intuitive interface.
-For example, let's filter all active models and gather the name for each filtered user:
+For example, let's filter all active models and gather the name for each filtered user.

 ```php
 $users = User::get();